Nam June Paik: Exhibitions

-In late 2022, the National Museum of Modern and Contemporary Art, Korea, will present an exhibition that focuses on Paik as cultural organizer who made an immense impact upon South Korea's art scene; it aims to bring into greater focus Paik's relationship with national identity.
+From November 10, 2022 to February 26, 2023, the National Museum of Modern and Contemporary Art, Korea, presented “Paik Nam June Effect,” a large-scale exhibition focusing on Paik as a cultural organizer.
+In celebration of Paik’s legacy, the exhibition underscored the artist’s transformative impact on South Korea’s art scene in the 1990s, bringing Paik’s relationship with national identity into greater focus.

 Archive

 Given its largely antiquated technology, Paik's oeuvre poses a unique conservation challenge.
 In 2006, Nam June Paik's estate asked a group of museums for proposals on how each would use the archive.
 Out of a group that included the Museum of Modern Art, the J. Paul Getty Museum, the Solomon R. Guggenheim Museum and the Whitney Museum of American Art, it chose the Smithsonian American Art Museum.
 The archive includes Paik's early writings on art history, history and technology; correspondence with other artists and collaborators like Charlotte Moorman, John Cage, George Maciunas and Wolf Vostell; and a complete collection of videotapes used in his work, as well as production notes, television work, sketches, notebooks, models and plans for videos.
 It also covers early-model televisions and video projectors, radios, record players, cameras and musical instruments, toys, games, folk sculptures and the desk where he painted in his SoHo studio.

 Curator John Hanhardt, an old friend of Paik, said of the archive: "It came in great disorder, which made it all the more complicated.
 It is not like his space was perfectly organized.
 I think the archive is like a huge memory machine.
 A wunderkammer, a wonder cabinet of his life."
 Hanhardt describes the archives in the catalog for the 2012 Smithsonian show in the book Nam June Paik: Global Visionary.

 Michael Mansfield, associate curator of film and media arts at the Smithsonian American Art Museum, supervised the complex installation of several hundred CRT TV sets, the wiring to connect them all, and the software and servers to drive them.
 He developed an app on his phone to operate every electronic artwork on display.

 Many of Paik's early works and writings are collected in a volume edited by Judson Rosebush titled Nam June Paik: Videa 'n' Videology 1959–1973, published by the Everson Museum of Art, Syracuse, New York, in 1974.